-On the day I visited he had a work in progress on his easel.
-Andrew starts with a red ground before building up his painting and then he may scratch back some of the layers to reveal a few flecks of that vibrant red to make his seascapes zing.
+On the day I visited Andrew had a work in progress on his easel.
+Andrew make his seascapes zing by starting with a red ground over teh bare canvass.
+Then as he builds up his painting, he may scratch back some of the layers to reveal a few flecks of vibrant red.

 Visit Andrew’s web site – Cornish Art and read his blog for an insight into his work

 Follow the lane to the further to the sea and you will spot Wellyracks.
 Welly racks are a great solutions for welly owners (and if you live in or visit the country a pair are just about compulsory) They make a unique hand crafted wellie storage and they are individually made in the old chapel.
 Just perfect for every country home, they come painted in soft country chic colours or in glowing natural wood.
 Visit Kay and Geoffs Website http://www.wellyracks.com/index.html

 Perranuthnoe’s fine old pub the Victoria Inn probably started life in the 12th century.
 Yet it still has a reassuringly solid Cornish feel to the old stone walls, combined with modern stylish touches.
 The Victoria has established a huge local reputation for great food over the years.